Group of Whole Foods workers aims to unionize, report says

 The workers planned to send an email to employees of most Whole Foods stores on Thursday, The Wall Street Journal reported.
 Organizers, the email said, want to “collectively voice our concerns to Whole Foods Market and Amazon leadership.”

 Whole Foods and Amazon didn’t immediately comment Thursday.
-A Whole Foods spokeswoman told the Journal the company offered competitive wages and benefits.
+A Whole Foods spokeswoman told The Journal the company offered competitive wages and benefits.

 Amazon, the second-largest U.S.-based private sector employer with about 575,000 workers, has long been a target of the labor movement, particularly at its fast-growing warehouse network.
 The company has successfully warded off past union drives in the U.S.